LoveCatc/supervised-llm-uncertainty-estimation/readme.md

 # Supervised LLM Uncertainty Estimation & Quantification

-This paper contains all the code used in the paper: "Uncertainty Estimation and Quantification for LLMs: A Simple Supervised Approach".
+This repo contains all the code used in the paper: "Uncertainty Estimation and Quantification for LLMs: A Simple Supervised Approach".

 See the paper for more details: https://arxiv.org/abs/2404.15993.